openedx/edx-platform/CONTRIBUTING.rst

 Once the core committers are satisfied that your pull request is ready to go, one of them will merge it for you.
-Your code will end up on the edX production servers in the next release, which usually which happens every week.
+Your code will end up on the edX production servers in the next release, which usually happens every week.
 Congrats!

 ############################